oceantracker/oceantracker/plot_oceantracker/readme.md

 new - from oceantracker.read_output.python import load_output_files

-matlab scripts to read output are in ''oceantracker.read_output.matlab''
+matlab scripts to read output are in dir ''oceantracker.oceantracker.read_output.matlab''

 ## Plotting example